invoiceninja/flutter-package/README.md

 ```

 The package provides two main classes:
-* `InvoiceNinja`: Supports the public 'Storefront' routes which allow reading the list of products and creating/finding clients and invoices
+* `InvoiceNinja`: Supports the public 'Storefront' routes which allow reading the list of products and creating/finding clients and invoice
-* `InvoiceNinjaAdmin`: Supports the full [REST Admin API](https://app.swaggerhub.com/apis/invoiceninja/invoiceninja) using token based security
+* `InvoiceNinjaAdmin`: Supports the [REST Admin API](https://app.swaggerhub.com/apis/invoiceninja/invoiceninja) which uses token based security

 ## Storefront API